What are stakeholder pensions?

 - You're self-employed.

-- You want to top up your company pension scheme.
+- You want to top up your workplace pension scheme.
 (There may be other ways of doing this - please check with your company pension scheme provider.)

 It might not be right if: